apache/submarine/website/docs/gettingStarted/quickstart.md

 under the License.
 -->

 This document gives you a quick view on the basic usage of Submarine platform.
-You can finish each steps of ML model lifecycle on the platform without messing up with the troublesome environment problems.
+You can finish each step of ML model lifecycle on the platform without messing up with the troublesome environment problems.

 ## Installation